 “Wind knots are truly a byproduct of spinning tackle,” says Miller.
 “A wind knot to a spinning reel is the same as a backlash to a baitcasting reel.”

 Manufacturers often add proprietary coatings to braids for numerous reasons, one of which is to give the line some body.
-Braided lines used for extended periods eventually lose their coatings, increasing the potential for wind knots.
+Braided lines used for extended periods eventually lose their coatings, increasing the potential for wind knots in braid.

 “I’m not a fan of braids with minimal coating,” says Joe Meyer, product-development manager at Spiderwire.
 “They trap water and get heavy, but also they become very limp without much body to them.
 A little more body, or simply moving up to heavier weights of line, tends to cause fewer tangling issues.”